 From time to time we make strategic investments in marketable corporate debt securities.
 Generally, we elect to account for these debt securities using the fair value option because it results in consistency in accounting for unrealized gains and losses for all securities in our portfolio of strategic investments.
 When we elect the fair value option for investments in debt securities, we recognize periodic changes in fair value of these securities in Gains (losses) on investments, net in the Consolidated Statements of Operations.
-Interest income, net in the Consolidated Statements of Operations.
+Interest income from these securities is reported in Interest income, net in the Consolidated Statements of Operations.